11 Mexican Thanksgiving Recipes to Spice Up Your Holiday Menu

-Your go-to Mexican foods and your favorite Thanksgiving fare have combined to create a one-of-a-kind, totally tasty Thanksgiving dinner.
-Starting with Roasted Pumpkin Guacamole and finishing with Chipotle-Cream Cheese Pumpkin Pie, this Mexican Thanksgiving menu offers the best of both worlds.
+Your go-to Mexican recipes and your favorite Thanksgiving dishes have combined to create a one-of-a-kind, totally tasty Thanksgiving dinner.
+Starting with Roasted-Pumpkin Guacamole and finishing with Chipotle-Cream Cheese Pumpkin Pie, this Mexican Thanksgiving menu offers the best of both worlds.
 Ditch your green bean casserole for the year and turn to Mexican side dishes, turkey, and desserts instead!
 Who knows?
 Your Mexican Thanksgiving meal might be the start of a new tradition.

 Homemade guac is always a winner.
-Make your guacamole extra fitting for fall by adding in roasted pumpkin!
-This flavorful seasonal twist is enhanced by the addition of pumpkin seeds, cilantro, cumin seed, lime juice, and more.
+Make your guacamole extra fitting for fall by adding roasted pumpkin.
+Adding pumpkin seeds, cilantro, cumin seed, lime juice, and more up the seasonal flavors.
 Add a little kick with a jalapeño pepper, then dig in with your tortilla chips.
 This delicious dip makes the case for including guacamole in your Mexican Thanksgiving traditions.

 Get the recipe: Roasted Pumpkin Guacamole